ROCK on Veterans

-R.O.C.K., Ride On Center for Kids offers PATH International Equine Services for Heroes, a program for active duty service members and veterans partnering with horses and veterans.
+R.O.C.K., Ride On Center for Kids offers PATH International Equine Services for Heroes, a program for active duty service members and veterans partnering with horses and veteran volunteers.
 The goal of this program is to improve the lives of servicemen and women who have suffered injury in the line of duty, helping them adjust physically and emotionally to their post-war lives.
 The cost for veterans and service members to participate in the ROCK On Veterans programs are 100% covered through fundraising efforts and grants.

-Active duty service members and veterans are referred to R.O.C.K. by a physician, fellow veteran, or family member and are screened by one of R.O.C.K.’s therapists or therapeutic riding instructors, to determine the suitability of this treatment.
+Active duty service members and veterans can be referred to R.O.C.K. by a physician, fellow veteran, or family member and are screened by one of R.O.C.K.’s therapists or therapeutic riding instructors to determine the suitability of this treatment.
 Active duty service members and veterans with a diagnosis of PTSD, TBI, amputations, burns, and neurological impairment may benefit from this service.

 - Improved balance